DV64/DragonAttacker/README.md

 ### Usage

-Once the script is running, you'll be prompted to provide the following:
+Once the script is running, you'll be prompted to provide the following information:

 1. **Target IP or Host**: The IP address or domain name of the target.
 2. **Port**: The port to send packets to (default: 80).
 3. **Duration**: The duration of the attack in seconds.